sergiofgonzalez/grokking-scala/01-scala-basics/013-snippet-sets-maps/README.md

 Scala does that using *traits*, which are like Java interfaces, but instead of implementing those, in Scala you *mix in traits*.

-Effectively, this means that you can have mutable or immutable hash sets.
+Effectively, this means that you can have mutable or immutable sets and maps.

+### Sets
 To create an immutable set you use:
 ```scala
 var jetSet = Set("Boeing", "Airbus")